 24. Portable cooler

 Add a portable cooler to your road trip packing checklist so you can keep drinks cold and take snacks like chocolates or sandwich materials for a cheap roadside picnic.
+It’s worth investing a good one so everything will stay cool the whole trip.

 25. Travel picnic set